soudev/knowledge.mine/stuff/ebooks_documentacao.md

 * [50 Web Developer Documentation Manuals You Need To Know About](http://www.codedevelopr.com/articles/50-web-developer-documentation-manuals-you-need-to-know-about/)

+* [bento](http://www.bentobox.io/) - Everything you need to know about web development.
+Neatly packaged.

 * [Being A Web Developer - Front end standards](http://www.yellowshoe.com.au/standards/) - This little book is to aid a shared understanding of front-end development best practice

 * [OverAPI.com | Collecting all the cheatsheets](http://overapi.com/)